quyentv1994/quyentv1994.github.io/docs/terms-of-use.markdown

   - Use the Game for commercial or unlawful purposes

 ### 3. Game Content and Intellectual Property
-All content in the Game, including but not limited to graphics, designs, animations, audio, text, software, and trademarks, is owned by or licensed to LumiPlay Limited and is protected by intellectual property laws.
+All content in the Game, including but not limited to graphics, designs, animations, audio, text, software, and trademarks, is owned by or licensed to PlayerFun Limited and is protected by intellectual property laws.
 Nothing in these Terms grants you ownership rights to any part of the Game.

 ### 4. In-App Purchases (IAP)